ExpressGateway/express-gateway.io/docs/configuration/system.config.yml/accessTokens.md

 * `timeToExpiry`: Expiration time for the token
 * `tokenType`: Token type to be issued.
 It can be `opaque` or `jwt`
-* `issuer`: Ignored when tokenType is `jwt`.
+* `issuer`: Ignored when tokenType isnt `jwt`.
 Defines the issuer to be sent in the token
-* `audience`: Ignored when tokenType is `jwt`.
+* `audience`: Ignored when tokenType isnt `jwt`.
 Defines the audience to be sent in the token
+* `subject`: Ignored when tokenType isnt `jwt`.
+Defines the subject to be sent in the token
 * `secretOrPrivateKey`: Ignored when tokenType is `jwt`.
 Defines the secret or private key used to sign the token
 * `secretOrPrivateKeyFile`: Ignored when tokenType is `jwt`.
 Defines the file where the secret or private key used to sign the token is stored